interpretml/interpret/README.md

 ```
 ![Global Explanation Image](examples/python/assets/readme_ebm_global_specific.PNG?raw=true)

-The graphs are the entire model.
+The graphs themselves are the entire model.
 For regression, sum the scores to get your prediction.
 For classification, sum the scores and take the softmax.
 Nothing is hidden.
+You can see everything.

 <br/>